JillTempelmeyer/slate/source/index.html.md

 search: true
 ---

+# Actum Integration Guide

+Actum's API allows developers to manage a variety of powerful tasks, such as creating and updating transacions, managing customer and payment data, and querying settlement information.
+It was initially built for merchants requiring a high level of customization.
+Its customizable architecture now enables simple integration with software partners, as well.
+Actum uses HTTPS for all transactions to ensure the safety of consumer information.

+This guide provides an overview for our merchants and partners of how to start using Actum.
+If you have any questions throughout the process, please don't hesitate to contact us at [support@actumprocessing.com](support@actumprocessing.com).

 # Introduction

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.